sanchit2843/sanchit2843/README.md

 Hi, I'm Sanchit Tanwar,
 <br/>
-- I'm broadly interested in computer vision and deep learning, specifically in video analytics applications.
+- I'm broadly interested in computer vision, robotics and deep learning, specifically in video analytics applications.
 - I started my masters of engineering in Robotics at University of Maryland, College Park.
 - I will update my website soon and will be inspired by https://github.com/sonia-raychaudhuri.